fenago/tableau-server/md/sites/Set the User Authentication Type for SAML - Tableau.md

 site-specific SAML and which users authenticate with server-wide SAML.

-You can assign authentication type at the time you add users to [Tableau Server]{.VariablesProductName}, as well as any time afterward.
+You can assign authentication type at the time you add users to [Tableau Server], as well as any time afterward.

-1. When you're signed in to the [Tableau Server]{.VariablesProductName}
-    site, select **Users**.
+1. When you're signed in to the [Tableau Server] site, select **Users**.

 2. On the [Site Users] page, select the check boxes next to